Biometix/biometix.github.io/playbook/cli.md

 ---

-> Before execute the command, you working directory should look like this
+> Before executing the command, the working directory should look like this:

 ![Screenshot](../assets/images/working-directory.png)

 ---

-> You might need to grant execute permission to the script
+> The script might need to be granted execute permission

 ``` sh
 chmod +x *.sh